LuigiStammati/DRY-Ansible-for-Network-Automation/README.md

 A quick summary of what just happened:

-1. Links and neighbours connecting the members of the ip_underlay group have been automatically discovered, while Links to devices outside the group have been safely ignored;
+1. Links and neighbours connecting the members of the ip_underlay group have been automatically discovered, while Links to devices outside the group (the EX switches in this example) have been safely ignored;
-2. IP addresses, interfaces, ASN have been automatically generated from default seed values (that can be customised);
+2. IP addresses, interfaces and ASNs have been automatically generated from default seed values (that can be customised);
 3. A configuration file for each device involved has been generated accordingly, stored in a local folder and finally pushed to the remote devices.

-You can find out more about how the discovery is carried out and how you can tune the default variables to suite your needs in the Usage section of the documentation below.
+You can find out more about how the discovery is carried out and how you can tune the default variables to suite your needs in the [Usage](#usage) section of the documentation below.

 The leaf device qfx5120-1 in this example will be provisioned with the following configuration: